 D. Voluntary Services

 Based on an Attorney General's opinion, the IAF cannot accept the voluntary services of employees to work in periods of lapsed appropriations with the expectation that their services would be compensated after an appropriation is received.
-The only activities in which employees or volunteers may engage after the target date for shutdown are those which are authorized in connection with the shutdown of agency operations or in connection with the safety of life or protection of property.
-Additionally, IAF employees are to remain on duty the day the actual shutdown goes into effect only as described below in Section E. Authorizing any other kind of activity risks the very real possibility that the IAF will be unable to compensate the individual for such services at a later date, as well as the possibility of committing a violation of the Anti-deficiency Act, which could have administrative and/or criminal consequences for the employee(s) and/ or officer(s) involved in addition to the agency.
+The only activities in which employees or volunteers may engage after the target date for shutdown are those which are authorized in connection with phase-down or in connection with the safety of life or protection of property.
+Additionally, only the persons identified below are to remain on duty the day the actual shutdown goes into effect.
+Authorizing any other kind of activity risks the very real possibility that the IAF will be unable to compensate the individual for such services at a later date, as well as the possibility of committing a violation of the Anti-Deficiency Act, which could have administrative and/or criminal consequences for the employee(s) and/or officer(s) involved in addition to the agency.

 E. Day of the Agency Shutdown

-Consistent with the policy and justifications discussed above, the only IAF employees to be considered excepted from furlough under a lapse of appropriation are those necessary to effectuate the orderly suspension of agency activities – i.e., the IAF President (or his designee), General Counsel, Chief Operating Officer and Chief Information Officer.
+Consistent with the policy and justifications discussed above, the only IAF employees to be considered excepted from furlough under a lapse of appropriation are those necessary to effectuate the orderly suspension of agency activities – i.e., the IAF president (or his/her designee), general counsel, chief operating officer and chief information officer.

-2. The President or his designee will notify the Office of Management and Budget, the Office of Personnel Management, the U.S. Treasury and the General Services Administration that a shutdown of the agency has begun and will be expected to be completed by the end of the first day of the shutdown.
+- The president or his/her designee will notify the Office of Management and Budget, the Office of Personnel Management, the U.S. Treasury and the General Services Administration that a shutdown of the agency has begun and will be expected to be completed by the end of the first day of the shutdown.

-3. In addition to the President or his designee, the Chief Operating Officer, the Chief Information Officer and the General Counsel will remain on duty as necessary to provide for an orderly shutdown of the agency's operations by close of business on the first day of the shutdown.
+- In addition to the president or his/her designee, the chief operating officer, the chief information officer and the general counsel will remain on duty as necessary to provide for an orderly shutdown of the agency's operations by close of business on the first day of the shutdown.

-4. The Chief Operating Officer will forward time sheets to the payroll office at the Interior Business Center, Department of Interior, and issue the paperwork effecting the furlough of all agency employees.
+- The chief operating officer will forward time sheets to the payroll office at the Interior Business Center, Department of Interior, and issue the paperwork effecting the furlough of all agency employees.
 IAF management will ensure that all affected IAF employees receive formal notice of the furlough.
-Additionally, as each employee necessary for agency shutdown activities completes his shutdown function, he is to be furloughed immediately and formally notified.
+Additionally, as each employee necessary for agency shutdown activities completes his/her shutdown function, he/she is to be furloughed immediately and formally notified.
 The Office of Personnel Management will provide guidance for the custody of personnel records after the agency's operation is shutdown.

-5. The Chief Operating Officer, serving as the Property Officer, will notify the General Services Administration that the agency has shutdown.
+- The chief operating officer, serving as the property officer, will notify the General Services Administration that the agency has shutdown.
 It is expected that disposition of property will not occur for at least 30 days after the beginning of the agency's shutdown operations and then only after a determination is made that the funding hiatus will continue indefinitely.

-6. IAF, through its CORs and following guidance provided by the General Counsel, will notify all major agency contractors of the actual shutdown of operations of the agency based on previous notification given by the Contracting Officer with the Bureau of Public Debt in preparation and anticipation of a shutdown.
-As needed, the General Counsel will make a legal assessment and provide a legal opinion on matters arising from the shutdown of agency operations.
+- IAF, through its CORs and following guidance provided by the general counsel, will notify all major agency contractors of the actual shutdown of operations of the agency based on previous notification given by the contracting officer with the Bureau of Fiscal Services in preparation and anticipation of a shutdown.
+As needed, the general counsel will make a legal assessment and provide a legal opinion on matters arising from the shutdown of agency operations.

 F. Subsequent Actions